The ROI of Democracy at Work

-I recently asked people at my company Nearsoft, what kind of topics might be of interest for me to write about.
-One of the comments came in as a question: “In a traditionally hierarchical organization (i.e. not Nearsoft), as an individual contributor, what’s the best way to make a meaningful change to the culture?
+I asked people at my company Nearsoft, what kind of topics might be of interest for me to write about.
+One of the comments came in the form of a question: “In a traditional hierarchical organization (i.e. not Nearsoft) as an individual contributor, what’s the best way to make a meaningful change to the culture?
 In a big organization, is it even worth it or is it just simpler to change jobs?”

-I came across a quote this week that really makes the point of why companies really need to break away from command and control operating systems, and adopt radical cultures that are co-managed, and co-owned.
+Here is a quote I came across that really makes the point as to why companies need to break away from command and control operating systems, and adopt cultures that are co-managed, and co-owned.

 “The greatest sign of success for a teacher … is to be able to say: The children are now working as if I did not exist.” ~ Maria Montessori

-The same can be said about leaders.
-You know your organization is humming along when an individual leader is no longer needed to lead it.
-The people are co-owning the vision, the goals, and the execution.
+The same can be said about leadership.
+You know your organization is humming along just fine when leaders are no longer needed to lead.
+That’s when people are co-owning the vision, the goals, and the execution.

-You don’t have to wait for a company to adopt radical leadership principles in order to make your mark.
+You don’t have to wait for a company to adopt freedom-based leadership principles in order to make your mark.
 As an individual you can begin to act as if you are the CEO, as if you are accountable to everyone.
-You can do that by proactively doing what needs to be done, so that no one has to come ask you to do it.
+You can proactively do what needs to be done, instead of waiting for someone to come ask you.

 For example, if you are in sales, proactively make your activity visible.
 Share you progress, update the CRM system without having to be asked to do it.
 Create success and progress metrics, measure them, and report them.
 Run yourself as if you are running the entire sales organization.
 Be proactive.

 Evolving Towards Co-Ownership